ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.backitup/README.md

     - It can be restored via the console using the command: "iobroker restore (number of backup from the list)".
     - After the restore an "iobroker upload all" is necessary

-2. Restore a complete backup:
-    - Execute the command: "sudo iobroker stop" via the console
-    - The created backup must be copied to the directory "/opt/iobroker"
-    - Run the command in the directory "/opt/iobroker": "sudo tar -xzvf Backupname.tar.gz -C /opt/iobroker" from the console
-    - Wait - During the restoration you will see what is being done
-    - Execute the command: "sudo iobroker start" via the console

-3. Restore a Raspberrymatic / CCU backup:
+2. Restore a Raspberrymatic / CCU backup:
     - Copy the * .sbk file via SCP to the directory "/usr/local/tmp directory" on the Raspberrymatic
     - Log into the Raspberrymatic via the console as the root user
     - Run the command: "/bin/restoreBackup.sh /user/local/tmp/yourbackupfilename" on the raspberrymatic.
     - Execute the command: "reboot" on the Raspberrymatic to restart the PI
     - Alternatively, the backup can of course also be restored as usual via the web interface.

-4. Restore Redis:
+3. Restore Redis:
     - The Redis database must be unpacked into the corresponding folder during a restore (ex: /var/lib/redis)

+4. Restore History Data:
+    - The History database must be unpacked into the corresponding folder during a restore

 ## 6. Troubleshooting: